-6.13.2.
+6.14.2.
 Investment grants

-Investment grants received are all related to investment property.
+Investment grants received are all related to investment properties.
 They are deducted on receipt from the value of the relevant asset.

-6.13.3.
+6.14.3.
 Free share allocation scheme

-On 20 July 2016, the Executive Board set up a plan under which free shares would be awarded subject to certain performance criteria being exceeded in relation to the results for financial years 2016, 2017 and 2018.
+On 20 July 2016, the Executive Board set up a plan under which free shares would be allocated subject to certain performance criteria being exceeded in relation to the results for financial years 2016, 2017 and 2018.
 The free share allocation depends on the success of the three-year plan for 2016/2017/2018, which was measured on 31 December 2018, the end date for this three-year plan.

 The Executive Board meeting of 15 January 2019 allocated 41,968 shares of the Company to the members of the Company's Executive Board.
-These free shares may only vest to the beneficiaries referred to above at the end of a period of one year from the said meeting of the Executive Board.
+These free shares were acquired definitively by the beneficiaries referred to above on 15 January 2020.